Education for All

 One reward we have found is that often, a parent, in trying to help their children complete their homework, will learn WITH their child.
 We've even seen some parents (or grandparents) learn to read, gain skills, or even pass a grade in school they were never able to complete when they were young.
 Working together brings many rewards, and it's our joy to support families and watch this happen!

-Back to School: Most of the students we support are now back in real classrooms, although Covid restrictions still apply, like dividing classes into smaller groups who attend just twice a week, for example.
-Children must still be masked in school, but the wheels are turning once again.
+Back to School: Most of the students we support are now back in real classrooms, although some post-pandemic practices apply, like dividing classes into smaller groups who attend just twice a week, for example.
+The wheels are turning once again.

-Ten Laptops: During COVID when schools were closed, lessons were conducted virtually.
+Ten Laptops: During Covid, when schools were closed, lessons were conducted virtually.
 This left out a huge chunk of students because they had no access.
 You can imagine the rejoicing when ten laptops were donated!
 A fellow missionary and dear friend, Steve Baker, spent many hours preparing the laptops to work with our schools and teaching the students to use them.
 They are still in use today, particularly with our high school students, who are very thankful for them!

 Right: These three students gather out on our deck.
 Each of them have special issues, yet they are making progress under the loving hand of their teacher, who works with them individually during the day, and at night is online with her own college work!

-Despite ongoing Covid restrictions, four of our students graduated from high school during Covid.
+Each year, a number of our students graduate from high school.
 They are very involved in their churches and serving Jesus, which is the best news of all!

 Diego has been working at the local fire and rescue department in his town.
 He’s saving his money to go to college to be an EMT.